Yosef Eliyahu Henkin: Positions on Jewish law

-If a Jewish storekeeper completed a form to sell his chametz to a non-Jew before Passover, yet he kept his store open, selling chametz on Passover and keeping the profits for himself, Rabbi Henkin felt that this proved the "Chametz sale" to be a fraud and therefore invalid.
-(Rabbi Moshe Feinstein, on the other hand, believed the sale to still be valid.)
+If a Jewish storekeeper completed a form to sell his chametz to a non-Jew before Passover, yet he kept his store open, selling chametz on Passover and keeping the profits for himself, Henkin said that this proved the "Chametz sale" to be a fraud and therefore invalid.
+(Rabbi Moshe Feinstein, on the other hand, said the sale was still valid.)

-Rabbi Henkin felt that in a case where tuna are being caught, it is halachically permissible to check only a few of each batch and not each individual fish; Rabbi Feinstein, on the other hand, felt that each fish needed to be checked for kosher markings that it was in fact, a tuna and not some other fish.
+Henkin said that where tuna have been caught it is permissible to check only a few of each batch and not each individual fish; Feinstein said that each fish needed to be checked for kosher markings that it was in fact a tuna, and not some other fish.

 Manhattan eruv

-In 1936, Rabbi Henkin declared that Rabbi Yehoshua Seigel's 1905 Manhattan eruv could no longer be relied on because he had only acquired permission for ten years.
-However, Rabbi Henkin's main argument why the eruv could no longer be relied on was because of the construction of bridges that crossed Manhattan’s waterfront.
+In 1936, Henkin said that Rabbi Yehoshua Seigel's 1905 Manhattan eruv could no longer be relied on because he had only acquired permission for ten years.
+Henkin's main argument why the eruv could no longer be relied on was because of the construction of bridges that crossed Manhattan’s waterfront.

-Rabbi Henkin was involved in all the discussions about the Manhattan eruv, and on March 15, 1960, he signed on a Statement of the Vaad L’Maan Tikkun Eruvin B’Manhattan that stated the need to investigate how to bring to fruition the plan for a Manhattan eruv.
+On March 15, 1960, he signed on a Statement of the Vaad L’Maan Tikkun Eruvin B’Manhattan that stated the need for a Manhattan eruv.

-On July 12, 1961, Rabbi Henkin wrote a letter stating that there was a sound basis to establish an eruv in Manhattan.
-Yet, he wrote that until the eruv would receive the written support of most of the rabbanim of Manhattan, the permission for the eruv would only be for times of great need.
+On July 12, 1961, Henkin wrote a letter saying that there was a sound basis to establish an eruv in Manhattan.
+He wrote that, until the eruv received the written support of most of the rabbis of Manhattan, the permission for the eruv would only be for times of great need.

-The 1979 letter opposing the Flatbush eruv alleges that Rabbi Henkin signed the 1962 letter against the Manhattan eruv.
-Yet, his name is not on it, and it is on the 1960 letter in favor.

-The prevailing view on this matter appears to be that of Rabbi Henkin's, which may be derived from the fact that as of June 2007, the East Side portion of the internal Manhattan Eruv was completed, offering an eruv within Manhattan to Orthodox Jews living on the East, Upper East, and Upper West Sides.
-Additionally, there are also two other eruvin in Manhattan's Washington Heights, a neighborhood that also once resisted the drive to establish them; one covering the Yeshiva University area and another covering the Fort Washington area.